 - Maintained must follow the national curriculum and, as long as these requirements are still met, can focus on specific subjects such as RE in faith schools.

 - Independent sector, including Montessori and Steiner Waldorf Schools, are exempt from following the national curriculum, focusing instead on the child's individual creative, moral and personal development.
 They expect teaching applicants to have their own specialist teacher training qualifications.
-There are also City Technology Colleges that focus on practical and technological skills.
-These are non-fee paying and are funded by central government and companies, not the local council.

 You should carry out some volunteering in schools to see which is the best match for you.